jexxa-projects/Jexxa/tutorials/BookStore/README.md

 This application core should provide following functionality:

 *   Manage available books in store which means
-    *   add new books
-    *   sell books
-    *   query operations about available books
+    *   add new books, sell books, query operations
 *   All books should be identified by their ISBN13
 *   For each book the store the umber of available copies
 *   Publish `DomainEvent` `BookSoldOut` if last copy of a book is sold